mjordan/bagit_indexer/README.md

 # BagIt Indexer

 A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
 Its purpose is to demonstrate some techniques for managing Bags.
+For example, some questions you can ask of the indexed data are:

+* I want to know which Bags were created on a specific date
+* I want to know which Bags contain a specific file in their `/data` directory
+* I want to know which Bags have specific keywords in their description
+* I want to know which Bags have any `fetch` URLs
+* I want to find all Bags with a specific Bagit version
+* I have a Bag's filename and I want to find what source directory the Bag is in

 ## System requirements and installation

 * PHP 5.5.0 or higher.
 * [Composer](https://getcomposer.org)
 * An [Elasticsearch server](https://www.elastic.co/products/elasticsearch) version 5.x or higher.
-  * Scripts in the 'vagrant' directory will help you set up an Elasticsearch instance for testing.
+  * The scripts in the 'vagrant' directory will help you set up an Elasticsearch instance for testing.

 To install the Bagit Indexer: